Leigh and Atherton

 Leigh and Atherton is a constituency of the House of Commons in the UK Parliament.
-It was created by the 2023 periodic review of Westminster constituencies and was first contested at the 2024 general election.
+It was created by the 2023 review of Westminster constituencies and was first contested at the 2024 general election.
 Since 2024, it has been represented by Jo Platt of the Labour Party, who had been MP for the predecessor seat of Leigh from 2017 to 2019.